VA Loan Inspection Requirements: A Complete Guide

 Should You Get A VA Loan Inspection?

-Since a home inspection may not be required with a VA loan, some borrowers might opt out of getting one because they’ll have to pay for it.
-Although it might cost you money upfront, a home inspection provides detailed information on whether the seller needs to fix anything before closing.
+Since a home inspection isn’t required with a VA loan, some borrowers might not get one.
+Although it costs you money upfront, a home inspection provides detailed information on the condition of the home that might not come up during an appraisal.

 Benefits Of A VA Home Loan Inspection

-An inspection also allows you to put a home inspection contingency clause in your real estate contract.
-This clause can give the seller a certain amount of time to fix any issues that the inspection might reveal.
-If the seller refuses to fix the problem, the buyer can walk away without losing any money.
+• Inspection contingency: If you’re planning to get a home inspection you can add a home inspection contingency clause to your real estate contract.
+This clause gives the seller a certain amount of time to fix any issues found during the inspection.
+If the seller refuses to fix the problem, you can walk away without losing any money.

-A home inspection also gives the buyer some negotiating power they otherwise wouldn’t have.
-If you find an issue with the home, you can ask the seller to lower the sales price if they don’t pay to fix the issue.
+• Negotiating power: A home inspection also gives the buyer some extra negotiating power.
+If you find an issue with the home, you can ask the seller to lower the sales price or pay to fix the issue.

-However, arguably the main benefit of a VA loan inspection or any home inspection is that you discover the ins and outs of what could be your new home.
-You’ll learn everything you need to know about the property, its systems and anything you should be aware of.
+The main benefit of a VA loan inspection – or any home inspection – is learning the ins and outs of your potential new home.
+An inspection helps you learn everything you can about the property and its systems.

 See What You Qualify For